 There is not much to say about this other than it is a cheap case and it will save you money.
 If you want a really cool looking computer case, we have suggestions.

 Power Supply: 400W PSU

 This 400W Power Supply will do the trick.
 Cheap and enough to run this desktop.

-You may need a cheap 21″ HD monitor but other than that, you’re done!
-A great desktop for under $200 that will easily replace that old overheating laptop for a 5th of the price.
+You may need a cheap 21″ HD monitor but other than that; you’re finished!
+A great desktop for around $200 that will easily replace that old overheating laptop for a fraction of the price.
 There are a few possible upgrades mentioned below for those who want to spend closer to $300.

-Summary: This super cheap under $200 computer is the perfect fit in your office for a front desk, sales rep, word processor, web marketing person or just about anyone.
+Summary: This super cheap $200ish computer is the perfect fit in your office for a front desk, sales rep, word processor, web marketing person or just about anyone.
 It’s a great way to save money if you need to buy several cheap machines at once.

-As for the actual assembly of the computer from start to finish, it’s very easy.
+As for the actual assembly of the computer from start to finish, it’s effortless.

 The hardest part would be connecting the proper cables on the motherboard, but they are labeled and come with clear instructions.
 It’s much easier than one would think.